dw511214992/code-generation-document/README.md

 In the above workflows, we can find the customer mainly interact with code generate service.
 To dive into the rest apis provided by service, please go to [swagger](swaggers/v1/sdk-generation-service.yaml).

 ## DataBase
-Code Generate Service store the information of code generation in MongoDB, and there are two collections: codeGenerations and sdkGenerationResults.
+Code Generate Service store the information of sdk generation in MongoDB, and there are two collections: codeGenerations and sdkGenerationResults.

 ### codeGenerations
 Collection codeGenerations stores the information of codeGeneration instance, and the schema is following: